-OUTREACH EVENTS AND RAIN BARREL DRAWINGS: The District promoted rain barrels at public outreach events before the pandemic started.
+OUTREACH EVENTS AND RAIN BARREL DRAWINGS: The District continued to promote rain barrels at public outreach events throughout the year.
 Attendees were asked to complete a "Water Environment Pledge" detailing water conservation actions.
-One of the pledges was selected, and the individual was given a free rain barrel.
+One of the pledges was selected at each event, and the individual was given a free rain barrel.
 These outreach efforts are designed to educate the public on the value of rain barrels and other green infrastructure in the District's pursuit of water quality improvements and flooding solutions.
-In 2020 and 2021, Public Affairs presented virtual tours, and rain barrels are mentioned as a valuable green infrastructure tool.
-They were also mentioned during other virtual presentations to schools and community groups.
+Rain barrels were also mentioned during other virtual and in-person presentations to schools and community groups.

 WATER ENVIRONMENT PLEDGE MAILING LIST: The District maintains an email list of those who have signed the Water Environment Pledge.
-The addresses in this database may receive additional educational materials and program updates.
+The email addresses in this database may receive additional educational materials and program updates.